The Lone C++ Coder's Blog

 3-Minute Read

-<p>I’ve been an unashamed fan of the old “cheese grater” Mac Pro due to its sturdiness and expandability.
+I’ve been an unashamed fan of the old “cheese grater” Mac Pro due to its sturdiness and expandability.
 Yes, they’re not the most elegant bit of kit out there but they are well built.
 And most importantly for me, they are expandable by plugging things inside the case, not by creating a Gordian Knot of hubs, Thunderbolt cables, USB cables and stacks of external disks all evenly scattered around a trash can.
-Oh, and they’re designed to go <strong>under</strong> a…
+Oh, and they’re designed to go under a desk.
+Where mine happens to live, right next to my dual boot Linux/Windows development box.

 Timo Geusch